-"No Change" Affidavits and Notices of Change (26.83(j))
+"No Change" Affidavits and Notices of Change

-The UCP requires all DBEs owners to inform us, in a written affidavit, of any change in its circumstances affecting its ability to meet size, disadvantaged status, ownership or control criteria of 49 CFR Part 26 or of any material changes in the information provided by City of Dayton, Dayton International Airport's application for certification.
+The UCP requires all DBEs owners to provide a written affidavit of any change in its circumstances affecting its ability to meet size, disadvantaged status, ownership, or control criteria of 49 CFR Part 26, or of any material changes in the information provided with the DBE firm's original application for certification.

-The UCP also requires all DBE owners we have certified to submit every year, on the anniversary date of their certification, a "no change" affidavit meeting the requirements of 26.83(j).
-The text of this affidavit is the following:
+The UCP also requires all DBE owners to submit every year, on the anniversary date of their certification, a "no change" affidavit meeting the requirements of §26.83(j).
+The text of this affidavit is the following

 I swear (or affirm) that there have been no changes in the circumstances of [name of DBE firm] affecting its ability to meet the size, disadvantaged status, ownership, or control requirements of 49 CFR Part 26.
-There have been no material changes in the information provided with [name of DBE]'s application for certification, except for any changes about which you have provided written notice to the City of Dayton, Dayton International Airport under 26.83(j).
-[Name of firm] meets Small Business Administration (SBA) criteria for being a small business concern and its average annual gross receipts (as defined by SBA rules) over the firm's previous three fiscal years do not exceed \$20.41 million.
+There have been no material changes in the information provided with [name of DBE]'s application for certification, except for any changes about which [name of DBE firm] has provided written notice to the City of Dayton, Dayton International Airport pursuant to §26.83(i).
+[Name of DBE firm] meets Small Business Administration

+(SBA) criteria for being a small business concern and its average annual gross receipts (as defined by SBA rules) over the firm's previous three fiscal years do not exceed \$23.98 million.

-The UCP requires DBEs to submit with this affidavit documentation of the firm's size and gross receipts.
+The UCP requires DBEs to submit documentation with this affidavit regarding the firm's size and gross receipts (e.g., submission of federal tax returns).

 The UCP will notify all currently certified DBE firms of these obligations by U.S. Mail and by electronic mail eight weeks before the anniversary of the certification.
-This notification will inform DBEs that to submit the "no change" affidavit; their owners must swear or affirm that they meet all regulatory requirements of Part 26, including personal net worth.
-The obligation to submit a notice of change applies when a firm's owner knows or should know that he or she, or the firm, fails to meet a Part 26 eligibility requirement (e.g. personal net worth).
+This notification will inform DBEs that to submit the "no change" affidavit, their owners must swear or affirm that they meet all regulatory requirements of Part 26, including personal net worth.
+The notification will likewise inform the DBE that if a firm's owner knows or should know that he or she, or the firm, fails to meet a Part 26 eligibility requirement (e.g. personal net worth, business size), the obligation to submit a notice of change applies.